Laparoscopic/robotic-assisted radical cystectomy

-Radical cystectomy is the treatment of choice for high-risk superficial disease as well as localized but muscle-invasive bladder cancer.
+Radical cystectomy is the treatment of choice for high-risk/recurrent superficial disease as well as organ-confined muscle-invasive bladder cancer.
 Traditionally, radical cystectomy has been performed using an open approach that allows wide excision of the bladder, extended lymph node dissection, and a full range of urinary diversion procedures.

-The goal of minimally invasive radical cystectomy (with or without robotic assistance) is to reproduce the oncologic results of an open procedure, while decreasing the surgical complications and postoperative recovery time.
+The goal of minimally invasive radical cystectomy (currently most often performed with robot assistance) is to reproduce the oncologic results of an open procedure, while decreasing the surgical complications and postoperative recovery time.
 Laparoscopy was first used for removal of the urinary bladder in 1992 , and subsequent advances have evolved towards a robotic-assisted intracorporeal approach to include extended lymph node dissection and totally intracorporeal urinary diversion.